KRtkovo-eu/OctoPrint/README.md

-OctoPrint
+OtrokPrint
 =========

-OctoPrint provides a snappy web interface for controlling a 3D printer (RepRap, Ultimaker, ...).
+OtrokPrint provides a snappy web interface for controlling a 3D printer (RepRap, Ultimaker, Kossel, DeltaOTROK, ...).
 It is Free Software and released under the [GNU Affero General Public License V3](http://www.gnu.org/licenses/agpl.html).

+OtrokPrint is based on OctoPrint and is fully compatible.
+Read more about OctoPrint:

 Its website can be found at [octoprint.org](http://octoprint.org).